 Inserts the object or all of the objects in the list ObjectOrObjects into the table Tab.
-If there already exists an object with the same key as one of the objects, and the table is a set or ordered\set table, the old object will be replaced.
-If the list contains more than one object with the same key and the table is a set/ordered\set, one will be inserted, which one is not defined.
+If the table is a set and the key of the inserted objects matches the key of any object in the table, the old object will be replaced.
+If the table is an ordered\set and the key of the inserted object compares equal to the key of any object in the table, the old object is also replaced.
+If the list contains more than one object with matching keys and the table is a set, one will be inserted, which one is not defined.
+The same thing holds for ordered\set, but will also happen if the keys compare equal.